Van Gogh Museum

 The Amsterdam Airport Express is a fast and easy way to travel by bus between Amsterdam Airport Schiphol and the center of Amsterdam.
 Every 7.5 minutes bus line 397 departs from bus stops B15-19 at Schiphol.
 The bus brings you directly to bus and tram stop Rijksmuseum, next to the Museumplein (Museum Square).
 Walking to the entrance takes only a minute or 3.
 You can find the images of this route here.

 Schiphol Airport railway station

-The railway station is under the airport.
-Every 6 minutes, you can take a train to Station Amsterdam Zuid.
+The railway station is beneath the airport.
+Every 6 minutes, you can take a train to Amsterdam Zuid station.
 7 minutes later you’ll arrive.
-From Station Amsterdam Zuid, you can take Metro 52 (also every 6 minutes) and exit 5 minutes later at metro stop Vijzelgracht.
+From station Zuid, you can take metro 52 (also every 6 minutes) and exit 5 minutes later at metro stop Vijzelgracht.
 From Vijzelgracht, it’s an 8 minutes walk to the Van Gogh Museum.
 So, it’s possible to travel from Schiphol Airport railway station to the Van Gogh Museum in about half an hour.
-For a description of the walking route to the museum, CLICK HERE.
+For a description of the walking route to the museum, click here.

 Enjoy your trip to the Van Gogh Museum!